jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ### 24 Tax invoices
 (1) Except as otherwise provided in this section, a supplier, being a registered person, making a taxable supply to a recipient, being a registered person, shall, at the request of the recipient, provide that recipient, within 28 days of the making of that request, with a tax invoice containing such particulars as are specified in this section:
-  Provided that
+  Provided that—
     (a) it shall not be lawful to issue more than one tax invoice for each taxable supply:
     (b) if a registered person claims to have lost the original tax invoice, the supplier or the recipient, as the case may be, may provide a copy clearly marked copy only.
-(2) Where a recipient, being a registered person, creates a document containing the particulars specified in this section and purporting to be a tax invoice in respect of a taxable supply of goods and services made to the recipient by a supplier, being a registered person, that document shall be deemed to be a tax invoice provided by the supplier under subsection (1) of this section where
+(2) Where a recipient, being a registered person, creates a document containing the particulars specified in this section and purporting to be a tax invoice in respect of a taxable supply of goods and services made to the recipient by a supplier, being a registered person, that document shall be deemed to be a tax invoice provided by the supplier under subsection (1) of this section where—
   (a) the Commissioner has granted prior approval for the issue of such documents by a recipient or class or classes of recipients in relation to the taxable supplies or class or classes of taxable supplies to which the documents relate; and
   (b) the supplier and the recipient agree that the supplier shall not issue a tax invoice in respect of any taxable supply to which this subsection applies; and
   (c) the document is provided to the supplier and a copy is retained by the recipient; and